c565659/MANUAL_AI_SYSTEM/DATABASE/Layout/Manual_Layout_Rules.md

 - Spacing

 Images in the same group should normally remain within approximately ±10% scale variation unless source content requires otherwise.

+### Source Image Sequence Preservation

+The spatial and sequential relationship between source images is part of the source-document structure.

+When multiple source images appear consecutively with no formal text between them, they shall be treated as one continuous Image Group.

+If the source presents an image sequence:

+Image A → Image B → Image C

+with no formal text between the images, the final manual shall preserve that uninterrupted image sequence.

+Do not insert:

+- Body text
+- Step descriptions
+- Notes
+- Captions
+- Headings
+- Other unrelated content

+between consecutive source images unless corresponding formal text exists between those images in the source document.

+If the original source image sequence reads from left to right, preserve the left-to-right instructional sequence whenever the final page format permits it.

+Text may be placed between two source images only when the source document itself establishes text between those images.

+Do not reinterpret a continuous source image sequence into alternating:

+Image → Text → Image → Text

+unless that alternating structure exists in the source.

+This rule applies to all Template Files.

 ### Image Size Consistency

 Images belonging to the same chapter, Procedure or comparable Information Group shall remain visually consistent in size.